 The St James The Less church WWI plaque lists F Carter as having died in 1916, and the memorial plaque names him as Frederick Carter.

-Frederick Carter was born March 1900 in either Westcliff-On-Sea or Southchurch in Essex and was the seventh of eight children born to parents Edward Carter, a bricklayer born 1867 in East Woodhay, Hampshire, and Annie Eliza Carter nee Pullen born 1867 in Stoke Poges, Buckinghamshire.
+Frederick CARTER was born late March 1900 (exact date unknown, but after the 21st) in either Westcliff-On-Sea or Southchurch in Essex and was the seventh of eight children born to parents Edward CARTER, a bricklayer born 1867 in East Woodhay, Hampshire, and Annie Eliza CARTER nee PULLEN born 1867 in Stoke Poges, Buckinghamshire.
 Edward and Annie married in 1887 in Stoke Poges and moved around quite a bit.

 - William Carter – born 1888 in Stoke Poges, Buckinghamshire

 - Daisy Ellen Carter – born 16 Feb 1889 in Stoke Poges, Buckinghamshire

 - Charles Reginald Theobald Carter – born 20th Dec 1890 in Horfield, Gloucestershire

 - Christie Carter (aka Christopher) – born 27th Dec 1893 in Horfield, Gloucestershire